Łukasz Wroński

-Łukasz Wroński (born 13 January 1994) is a Polish professional footballer who plays as an attacking midfielder for GKS Bełchatów.
+Łukasz Wroński (born 13 January 1994) is a Polish professional footballer who plays as an attacking midfielder for and captains III liga, group I club GKS Bełchatów.

 Club career

 On 10 August 2020, he returned to GKS Bełchatów on a one-year contract.

 On 1 March 2022, Wroński moved to Puszcza Niepołomice on a deal until the end of June 2022, with a one-year extension option.

 On 3 August 2022, he rejoined GKS Bełchatów yet again, signing a one-year deal with an extension option.